ysangkok/python-bitcoinlib/README.md

 that was made to improve the consistency of the library API, make it more composeable and maintainable.
 This required significant API breakage, and it made sense to bump the version.
-If anything, the first release of the v1.0.x version is bound to be less stable than the v0.10.x, because of the amount of new code that was introduced.
+If anything, the first release of the v1.0.x version should be viewed as less mature than the v0.10.x, because of the amount of new code that was introduced.

 ## Requirements